-The San Diego General Plan establishes citywide policies to be cited in conjunction with a community plan.
+The City of San Diego General Plan establishes citywide policies to be cited in conjunction with a community plan.
 Policies may also be further referenced, emphasized or detailed in a community plan to provide communityspecific direction.
-General Plan Conservation Element policies particularly significant to Uptown are listed by their notation in the cross-reference Table 8-1.
+General Plan Conservation Element policies particularly significant to the Uptown community are listed by their notation in the cross-reference Table 8-1.